 Spanish medical interpreter programs are often offered at the certificate level, and are typically on-campus programs that may require an internship.
 Hybrid programs that allow some coursework to be completed online are available, but relatively rare.
-Some programs require a test of fluency for admission.
+Fully online undergraduate programs in Spanish are available.
+Online students will need a microphone and course-specific software.
+Some Spanish medical interpreter programs require a test of fluency for admission.

 Professional certification for interpreters is voluntary, but can help demonstrate fluency.
 If you plan to seek certification, check on any educational requirements for the certification you wish to pursue.